harsha-0907/SubDomainEnum/README.md

 6. Run the Program with the command `` python3 subDomainEnum.py ``
 7. Enter the domain name eg: ``example.com``

-The subdomains will be given
+The subdomains will be saved in the path that will be mentioned in the code.(in the same directory)